 Table of Contents

 How to Organize a Junk Drawer

-1. Empty and sort the drawer
+1. Empty and sort the drawer or drawers

 The mess actually has to get worse before it can get better.
 Really.
 Just create piles of similar things.

-2. Purge, Edit and Eliminate
+2. Purge, Edit, and Eliminate

 After your things are sorted, decide what you want to keep and what you don’t.